F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/ltm/README.md

 This solution implements auto scaling of BIG-IP Virtual Edition (VE) LTM systems in Amazon Web Services.
 The BIG-IP VEs have the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">Local Traffic Manager</a> (LTM) module enabled to provide advanced traffic management functionality.
 As traffic increases or decreases, the number of BIG-IP VE LTM instances automatically increases or decreases accordingly.

-## Prerequisites and configuration notes
+## Prerequisites
 The following are prerequisites for this solution:
  - The appropriate permission in AWS to launch CloudFormation (CFT) templates.
 You must be using an IAM user with the AdminstratorAccess policy attached and have permission to create Auto Scale Groups, S3 Buckets, Instances, and IAM Instance Profiles.
 For details on permissions and all AWS configuration, see https://aws.amazon.com/documentation/.
- - The **sa-east** region does not support using the **m4.xlarge** instance size.
-If you are using that region, you must select a different instance size.
-For a list of supported instances and regions, see https://github.com/F5Networks/f5-aws-cloudformation/tree/master/AMI%20Maps.
  - An existing AWS VPC with a public subnet, a classic Elastic load balancer (ELB) in front of the BIG-IP VE(s), and a DNS name for the application pool (which can be also be the DNS name of an ELB if using one behind the BIG-IP(s)).
    - The classic ELB in front of the BIG-IP VEs must be preconfigured to perform SSL offload for the BIG-IP LTM auto scale tier.
 See [ELB configuration](#elb) for an example of the ELB configuration.
    - The subnet for the management network requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library.
  - Access to BIG-IP images in the Amazon region within which you are working.
- - This template supports service discovery.
-See the [Service Discovery section](#service-discovery) for details.
  - Accepted the EULA for all Images in the AWS marketplace.
 If you have not deployed BIG-IP VE in your environment before, search for F5 in the Marketplace and then click **Accept Software Terms**.
 This only appears the first time you attempt to launch an F5 image.
  - Key pair for SSH access to BIG-IP VE (you can create or import the key pair in AWS), see http://docs.aws.amazon.com/cli/latest/reference/iam/upload-server-certificate.html for information.

+ ## Important configuration notes
+ - The **sa-east** region does not support using the **m4.xlarge** instance size.
+If you are using that region, you must select a different instance size.
+For a list of supported instances and regions, see https://github.com/F5Networks/f5-aws-cloudformation/tree/master/AMI%20Maps.
+ - All of the BIG-IP VE members in the cluster are active and process traffic.
+See [Detailed Clustering Information] (#detailed-clustering-information).
+ - This template supports service discovery.
+See the [Service Discovery section](#service-discovery) for details.
  - After deploying the template, if you need to change your BIG-IP VE password, there are a number of special characters that you should avoid using for F5 product user accounts.
 See https://support.f5.com/csp/article/K2873 for details.
+ - After deploying the template, if you make manual changes to the BIG-IP configuration, you must see [this section](#important-if-you-make-manual-changes-to-big-ip-after-launching-the-template).
+ - This template includes a master election feature, which ensures that if the existing master BIG-IP VE is unavailable, a new master is selected from the BIG-IP VEs in the cluster.
+As a part of this process, the template creates an IAM role-protected SQS queue (https://aws.amazon.com/sqs/) for communication between the BIG-IP VEs, and encrypted credentials are sent on this queue.
+Additionally, the template creates public keys for the BIG-IP VEs and puts them in an S3 bucket in the public_keys folder.
+See [How this solution works](#how-this-solution-works) for more details.
+ - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
+See [Sending statistical information to F5](#sending-statistical-information-to-f5).
+ - F5 has created a matrix that contains all of the tagged releases of the F5 Cloud Formation Templates (CFTs) for Amazon AWS, and the corresponding BIG-IP versions, license types and throughputs available for a specific tagged release.
+See https://github.com/F5Networks/f5-aws-cloudformation/aws-bigip-version-matrix.md.

 ## Launching the template
 You have three options for launching this solution: